Leepu Nizamuddin Awlia: Career

 In the 2000s, after setting up business in Dhaka, Awlia made the "Leepu", a loose copy of another of his dream cars, a Lamborghini Diablo.
-For £2,500, he has turned a Daihatsu Charade into a Leepu-mobile.
+For £2,500, he turned a Daihatsu Charade into a Leepu-mobile.
 Awlia has also made a 22-foot-long limousine - made by welding together several cars, and powered by a 2.8 litre diesel engine.

-Awlia converted rusting Toyotas and Hondas into imitation Ferraris and Lamborghinis (looking nothing like).
-In his converted garage, he worked with four mechanics, stripping down Japanese cars and replacing their bodywork with metal cut in the form of a sleek Italian sports car.
+Awlia converted rusting Toyotas and Hondas into imitation Ferraris and Lamborghinis.
+In his converted garage, he worked with four mechanics, stripping down Japanese cars and replacing their bodywork with metal cut in the form of a sports car.

 Awlia visited the General Motors Institute in Michigan.
 However, he put off studying there and decided to open his own workshop to get some practical experience.
 After doing this for three years, he went back to Bangladesh.
 He started making cars to order, based on old Daihatsus and Toyotas.

 In 2004, Awlia came to the attention of Intersection magazine, and received international interest.
 He featured in the Dhaka City Exhibition in the UK which ran from 2005 to 2010.

 In 2006, Discovery Channel requested Awlia to build two cars in eight weeks for them.
 Awlia completed the cars within seven weeks with the help of cockney car mechanic, Bernie Fineman.
 In April 2006, the first car was unveiled during a three-day show at The Dhaka Motor Show at the Bangladesh-China Friendship Conference Centre.
 It was one of Awlia's sports models, M26, it was made in four weeks using a 22-year-old Toyota Sprinter with an imported chassis.
 On 7 May 2006, the second car, The Peace Car, was unveiled at the Bangladesh National Museum.
 After the heavy modification, the 1979 Toyota Crown was difficult to trace.